MiaSanLei/MindBench/README.md

 ## Citation
 If you found this work useful, consider giving this repository a star and citing our paper as followed:
 ```
-@misc{
+@article{chen2024mindbench,
         title={MindBench: A Comprehensive Benchmark for Mind Map Structure Recognition and Analysis},
         author={Chen, Lei and Yan, Feng and Zhong, Yujie and Chen, Shaoxiang and Jie, Zequn and Ma, Lin},
+        journal={arXiv preprint arXiv:2407.02842},
         year={2024}
 }
 ```